jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 sensitive cryptographic material.
 Thales also implements operations that make the deployment of secure HSMs as easy as possible.
 They are integrated with the Thales Crypto Command Center for quick and easy crypto resource partitioning, reporting, and monitoring.
+Learn more about
+Thales Trusted Cyber Technologies at https://www.thalestct.com/.

 .. _architecture-and-builds-1: